bhauman/figwheel-main/docs/README.md

 When you launch Figwheel it not only starts a live building/reloading process but it also optionally launches a CLJS REPL into your running application.
-This REPL shares compilation information with the figwheel builder, so as you change your code the REPL is also aware of the code changes.
-The REPL also has some special built-in control functions that allow you to control the auto-building process and execute various build tasks without having to stop and rerun lein-figwheel.
+This REPL shares compilation information with the ClojureScript compiler, allowing the REPL is to be aware of the code changes as well.
+The REPL also has some special built-in control functions that allow you to control the auto-building process and execute various build tasks without having to stop and rerun `figwheel.main`.

 #### Robust connection